- WRAGS is a Scheme run by the WFGA for the benefit of its members.

 - You will be paid the National Living Wage (NLW) by the garden owner, and you are also entitled to paid holiday, calculated pro rata dependant on the hours worked for the year.

 Yes.
-WRAGS is only open to WFGA members and the trainee must retain their membership for the whole of their placement year.
+WRAGS is only open to WFGA members who have the right to work in the UK, and the trainee must retain their membership for the whole of their placement year.

 In order to cover all the necessary practical skills trainees are expected to work through every season.

 When our Regional Managers initially visit a potential placement garden they are looking for a wide range of features to provide a broad scope of experience.
 Not all gardens can offer opportunities to practice everything so we try to ensure that a garden can cover at least 80% of the skills below:

 Weeding, hoeing, digging, incorporation of bulky organic manures, application of fertilizers, mulching, creating compost & leaf mould.
 Selection of appropriate times and conditions to perform these tasks.